Radford's Tigers lose at home to Salford

 Marc Sneyd provided a kicking masterclass to give Salford a win at Castleford and spoil Lee Radford's first game as Tigers coach.

-Ken Sio crossed for the visitors before Cas went in front thanks to tries from George Griffin and Derrell Olpherts.
+Ken Sio crossed for the visitors before Cas went in front through tries from George Griffin and Derrell Olpherts.

-However, King Vuniyayawa and Deon Cross touched down to give the Red Devils a 20-10 lead at the break.
+However, King Vuniyayawa and Deon Cross scored back-to back tries to give the Red Devils a 20-10 lead at the break.

-Olpherts scored his second to reduce the arrears but Sneyd kicked three penalties to put the game out of reach.
+Olpherts claimed his second to reduce the arrears but Sneyd kicked three penalties to put the game out of reach.

+While it was a disappointing opening night of the season for former Hull FC coach Radford, it was the perfect start for Salford's new boss Paul Rowley.

+As well as Sneyd's impeccable kicking, their win owed much to two tries scored in two minutes at the end of the first half.

 Castleford: Evalds, Olpherts, Fonua, Mamo, Faraimo, Trueman, Richardson, Westerman, Edwards, Sutcliffe, Griffin, McShane, Smith.